-Profit from Shariah-based short-term deposits with licensed financial institutions are recognised based on effective profit rate method on an accrual basis.
+Profit income from Shariah-based deposits with licensed financial institutions is recognised based on effective profit rate method on an accruals basis.

-Profit income is calculated by applying the effective profit rate to the gross carrying amount of a financial asset except for financial assets that subsequently become credit-impaired.
+Profit income is calculated by applying the effective profit rate to the gross carrying amount of a financial asset, except for financial assets that subsequently become credit-impaired.
 For credit-impaired financial assets, the effective profit rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance).